hashicorp/terraform-provider-google/website/docs/r/cloud_asset_folder_feed.html.markdown

   Asset content type.
 If not specified, no content but the asset name and type will be returned.
   Possible values are `CONTENT_TYPE_UNSPECIFIED`, `RESOURCE`, `IAM_POLICY`, `ORG_POLICY`, and `ACCESS_POLICY`.

+* `condition` -
+  (Optional)
+  A condition which determines whether an asset update should be published.
+If specified, an asset will be returned only when the expression evaluates to true.
+When set, expression field must be a valid CEL expression on a TemporalAsset with name temporal_asset.
+Example: a Feed with expression "temporal_asset.deleted == true" will only publish Asset deletions.
+Other fields of condition are optional.
+  Structure is documented below.

+The `condition` block supports:

+* `expression` -
+  (Required)
+  Textual representation of an expression in Common Expression Language syntax.

+* `title` -
+  (Optional)
+  Title for the expression, i.e. a short string describing its purpose.
+  This can be used e.g. in UIs which allow to enter the expression.

+* `description` -
+  (Optional)
+  Description of the expression.
+This is a longer text which describes the expression, e.g. when hovered over it in a UI.

+* `location` -
+  (Optional)
+  String indicating the location of the expression for error reporting, e.g. a file name and a position in the file.

 ## Attributes Reference